 Bard, Boston Scientific, Endo Health/AMS Vaginal Mesh Settlement

 Bard, Endo Health Solutions Inc. the parent of AMS, Boston Scientific Corp., Coloplast and Cook Medical Inc. manufacturers making vaginal mesh devices to treat pelvic organ prolapse (POP) and treat stress urinary incontinence (SUI) have agreed to settle all injury suits.More than 100,000 Vaginal Mesh Lawsuits Nationwide

 The settlement is directed at more than 30,000 implant suits that have been consolidated for pre-trial information exchanges.
-According to experts, “The liability seems pretty clear on these cases, so settlement makes sense.
+According to experts, “The liability seems pretty clear in these cases, so settlement makes sense.
 Given how serious the injuries are and the number of cases, when you do the math, you can easily come up with a multibillion-dollar settlement.”Scope of the Vaginal Mesh Problem

 Bard officials also have settled some vaginal-mesh cases after losing two trials over the devices.
 A California state court jury in 2012 found Bard liable for severe injuries related to an Avaulta implant in the first case to go trial in a U.S. court.